My syntax highlighting turns into this at times:

 So I sent GAO this email with their "contact us" form:

-RE: GAO: your landing page sucks :(
+RE: GAO: your landing page sucks :(and they helpfully replied with:

 I clicked an ad banner for your site from Gamasutra (